Qeshm Island: Geography

 The average temperature on the island is approximately 27 °C. The warmest months are June through August, and the coldest from October to January.
 The average rainfall is 183.2 mm.

-The island comprises 59 towns and villages and the population was 117,774 at the 2011 Census.
-The local population is involved in fishing, dhow construction, trade and services.
-An additional 30,000 are administrative or industrial workers or students.
+The island, comprising 59 towns and villages, had a population of 117,774 at the time of the 2011 Census.
+The local population is engaged in fishing, dhow construction, trade and services.
+An additional 30,000 are administrative or industrial workers, or students.

-Plans have also been made to build a bridge to connect Qeshm with the rest of Iran.
+Plans have also been made to build a bridge to connect Qeshm with mainland Iran.
 Qeshm Island has multiple attractions to attract more domestic and foreign tourists.

 Namakdan Salt Cave

-At 6.58km long, Namakdan Salt Cave is the longest known salt cave in the world.
-Both salt and sulphur were mined here traditionally ('namak' is a Farsi word for salt) and it now forms the key geosite within the Qeshm Island UNESCO Global Geopark.
-The cave is formed within a large salt diapir formed of a succession of strata which dates from the late Proterozoic.
+At 6.58 km long, Namakdan Salt Cave is the longest known salt cave in the world.
+Both salt and sulphur were mined here, traditionally ('namak' is a Farsi, word for salt); it now forms the key geosite within the Qeshm Island UNESCO Global Geopark.
+The cave formed within a large salt diapir (dome) from a succession of strata which dates from the late Proterozoic.
 It is also a candidate site for inscription on the list of World Heritage Sites.
-The locality was included within a list of the 'First 100 IUGS Geological Heritage Sites' published in October 2022 on account of its significance to our understanding of tectonics and active geological processes.
+The locality was included within a list of the "First 100 IUGS Geological Heritage Sites" (published in October 2022) on account of its significance to human understanding of tectonics and active geological processes.

 History

-The earliest evidence of human presence at Qeshm dates back to the Paleolithic Period.
-Paleolithic stone tools have been found at Bam-e Qeshm.
-Historical records concerning the Qeshm island date far back into the pre-Islamic era.
-Names such as Qeshm, Keshm, Kish and Tunb mark the lengthy stay of Ilamids in the area, several centuries BC.
+The earliest evidence of human presence at Qeshm dates back to the Paleolithic Period, from when stone tools have been found at Bam-e Qeshm.
+Historical records concerning Qeshm date far back into the pre-Islamic era.
+Names such as Qeshm, Keshm (کشم), Kish (کیش) and Tunb (تنب) mark the lengthy stay of Elamites in the area, spanning several centuries BC.
 It is, apparently, the island called Alexandria or Aracia by Ptolemy (Book 6, Chap.
 IV), in the 2nd century CE and Alexandria by Ammianus Marcellinus (xxiii.6.42) in the 4th century.
-On account of its strategic geopolitical situation near the mouth of the Persian Gulf, it has been frequently attacked by invaders including Ilamids (Elamites), Umayyads, and Abbasids as well as the Portuguese and the English.
-Under Sassanian rule the island was called Abarkawan, and was part of the Ardashir-Khwarrah administrative division.
+On account of its strategic geopolitical situation near the mouth of the Persian Gulf, it has been frequently attacked by invaders, including Ilamids (Elamites), Umayyads and Abbasids, as well as the Portuguese, English and Dutch.
+Under Sasanian rule (between CE 224-651), the island was called Abarkawan, and was part of the Ardashir-Khwarrah administrative division.
 According to historical records, Qeshm Island has been famous as a trade and navigation center.
-Its economy flourished during the Dailamite and Buyid eras, as trade vessels sailed between Qeshm Island and China, India, and Africa.
+Its economy flourished during the Dailamite and Buyid eras, as trade vessels sailed past and stopped on Qeshm Island from places including China, India and Eastern Africa.

-Explorer William Baffin was mortally wounded on Qeshm in 1622 during a battle against Portuguese forces who occupied the fort, known to the English as "Forte de Queixome".
+Explorer William Baffin was mortally wounded on Qeshm in 1622 during the Anglo-Persian capture of Qeshm.